Four-Year Bachelor's/Master's Programs

 About the Programs

 The four-year bachelor's/master's programs are designed to enable exceptional Brandeis undergraduates to earn two degrees simultaneously during their period of study at Brandeis.
-At present, participating four-year programs are biochemistry, biology, chemistry, mathematics, neuroscience, and physics**.
+At present, participating four-year programs are biochemistry, biology, chemistry, mathematics, and neuroscience.

 Requirements for the bachelor's degree, defined by the College of Arts and Sciences, remain unaffected by participation in this program.
 Students who successfully complete the four-year program will receive the simultaneous award of the bachelor's and master's degrees.